Sommer 1910 biplane: Operational history

 The prototype was first flown by Sommer on 4 January 1910 at Mouzon, when he managed three flights of over 4 km (2.5 mi) This first machine was sold to a M. Viateaux within two weeks, and by the end of February he had built a replacement and established a flying school at Mouzon.
 A large number of examples were built: by spring 1910 Sommer had sixty aircraft on order.
-Sommer had established flying school at Douzy using his machines.
+Sommer had established a flying school at Douzy using his machines.